 Salmon/Orange Shades: Brigadier, Caspian, Jr. Dance, Mary Fox, Orange Perfection, Prince of Orange, Salmon Beauty, Sandra, Windsor.

-Reds: Charles Curtis, Miss Mary, Red Magic, Red Riding Hood, Red Super, Spitfire, Starfire, Tenor.
+Reds: Charles Curtis, Grenadine Dream, Miss Mary, Red Magic, Red Riding Hood, Red Super, Spitfire, Starfire, Tenor.

-Bicolors: Aureole, Jade, Natascha, Mystic Green, Natural Feelings, Peppermint Twist, Picasso, Sherbert Cocktail, Twister.
+Bicolors: Aureole, Jade, Natascha, Mystic Green, Natural Feelings, Peppermint Twist, Picasso, Sherbet Cocktail, Twister.

 Variegated Foliage: Crème de Menthe, Darwin's Choice, Norah Leigh, Shockwave.

 ESPECIALLY FRAGRANT PHLOX:

 Cinderella, David, Ending Blue, Fairy’s Petticoat, Franz Schubert, Katherine, Midsummer White, Mile High Pink, Miss Pepper, Miss Universe, Old Cellarhole, Russian Violet, Starfire, Widar.